GalacticKittenSS/Leaderboards/README.rst

 1. Copy the url of the repl

 2. On https://uptimerobot.com, Sign Up/Log In and go to dashboard.

-Add new monitor
+3. Add new monitor:

 * Monitor type: HTTP(S).